mpcrlab/RALVINN2.0/README.md

         J - Camera Up
         K - Camera Down
         I - Toggle Lights
-        R - Neural Network
-        Space bar - Take a pic
+        Space bar - Take a pic.

 ##To Do List
-      1)Give the BrookStone Rover 2.0 the ability to read QR codes.
+      1)Apply Reinforcement Learning using the QR codes to create positive and negative feedback.
       2)Add more helper functions.
       3)Fix Bugs!
+          * Corrupt JPEG DATA - Only seen on Linux system.
+Will need to investigate.
+Does not affect Rover.